 Persuasive writing structure is strong and straightforward.
 Begin with an opinion.
 Add three strong, supportive reasons.
 End with a call to action.
-When third grade, fourth grade, and fifth grade students start with this organizational scheme, they’re bound to succeed.
+When third grade, fourth grade, and fifth grade students use this organizational scheme, they’re bound to succeed.

 Establishing the Purpose